 Continuing matriculated students are entitled to see a counselor who can recommend appropriate coursework based on assessment results, review of past school records, and other information provided by the students.
-Students who have attended other college(s) must request to have an official transcript(s) sent to Norco College before scheduling counseling appointments or a Student Educational Plan (S.E.P.).
+Students who have attended other college(s) must request to have an official transcript(s) sent to Norco College before scheduling counseling appointments or requesting a Student Educational Plan (SEP).

-All students pursuing certificate or degree programs, either Associate or Baccalaureate, should see their counselor each semester to review their S.F.P.
+All students pursuing certificate or degree programs, either Associate or Baccalaureate, should see their counselor each semester to review their SEP.